triscravello/learn-git/README.md

 # learn-git
-This repository is for learning git.
+This repository is to get started with GitHub.
+Happy Learning!